What Can You Do With an Engineering Degree? (With 17 Jobs)

-There are a number of career options and opportunities for individuals who want to work in engineering.
-The type of engineering degree a person holds will largely determine what they are able to do within the field.
-In this article, we explore the different types of engineering degrees, how to obtain one and the job opportunities for each degree type.
+There are many career options and opportunities for individuals who wish to work in engineering.
+The type of engineering degree a person has can determine what they can do within the field.
+Understanding the various degree types and corresponding jobs you can pursue may help you find the right role.

 What are the different types of engineering degrees?